 - 1. Tournaments, meets and games sponsored by non-educational groups or individuals; - 2.
-Tournaments, meets and games which are post-season contests (in determining the meaning of the term post-season, "season" shall be defined as printed in the Eligibility Rules of the Conference) with the exception of those sponsored by CNESSPA;

-- 3. Tournaments, meets and games played on Sundays, either home or away (the Board of Control may grant exceptions to this rule). - 4.
+Tournaments, meets and games which are post-season contests (in determining the meaning of the term post-season, "season" shall be defined as printed in the Eligibility Rules of the Conference) with the exception of those sponsored by CNESSPA; - 3.
+Tournaments, meets and games played on Sundays, either home or away. - 4.
 Tournaments, meets and games which are inter-sectional beyond New York, New Jersey and New England and tournaments, meets and games which involve teams from more than six (6) states, except for tournaments, meets and games which are permitted in Section A. 5., 7., and 8. of this Article; - 5.
 Football games played after December 1, unless they are postponed regularly scheduled contests or CIAC Football Playoff games which must be held no later than the second Saturday after Thanksgiving Day.